 Our approach at The Key Clinic is strictly evidence-based, as we are only interested in cutting edge game-changing therapies.
 Some of the many research studies into the Neurodevelopmental, Biomedical and Auditory work we do is listed below.

 Studies which show the effects of gluten and dairy on Behaviour:

 The Autism Research Foundation published the results of a recent questionnaire asking 25,000 parents of children with Autism, which interventions they found most helpful.
 65% said taking gluten and dairy out of the diet.

-Results of almost forty independent studies show that a course of AIT is likely to improve, comprehension, ability to speed read, auditory processing speeds, face recognition and memory for images, words and numbers.
+Results of almost forty independent studies show that a course of Auditory Therapy is likely to improve comprehension, ability to speed read, auditory processing speeds, face recognition and memory for images, words and numbers.
 It’s also been shown to reduce hypersensitivity to sounds and help regulate other areas of hyper- or hypo- sensitivity, as well as hyperactivity, anxiety levels, shyness.
 A clear link has also been shown between children who underperform in class and those who have ‘distortions’ in how they hear.

 2014: Berard Auditory Integration Training: Behavior Changes Related to Sensory Modulation.

 Research on changes in behaviors and sensory modulation after Berard AIT, published in peer-reviewed journal, Autism Insights.